 Think of all of the people inside your organization who have access to critical intellectual property and trade secrets.
 Not just the few in the middle of the inner circle, but every person involved in storing, processing, or transmitting that information.
 Assuming the concepts of least privilege and need to know are enforced, this is still likely to be at least ten people.
-Most organizations would probably admit that they do not implement least privilege well and very few CISOs would stake their reputation on a bet that there are not overly permissive systems and file shares in their environment.
+Most organizations would probably admit that they do not implement least privilege well, and very few CISOs would stake their reputation on a bet that there are not overly permissive systems and file shares in their environment.
 As a result, in most organizations, there are more users that can access information than there are users that absolutely must in order to perform their job functions.
-As a result, privilege misuse, or users accessing data they have no legitimate need to access and then leaking that data, is the second most common incident type in Verizon’s 2018 Data Breach Investigations Report.
+As a result, privilege misuse, or users accessing data they have no legitimate need to access and then leaking that data, is the second most common incident type according to Verizon’s 2018 Data Breach Investigations Report.
 It accounted for over 20% of total incidents in 2017 and is, therefore, the most common method through which data is breached, ahead of more publicized incident types like crimeware (#3) or payment card skimmers, which are often talked about but are by far responsible for the fewest incidents.
-Due to the fact that most organizations do not implement and maintain stringent access control policies, and most organizations employ relatively flat, non-segmented networks, think of the number of people in your organization who could potentially access such critical information.
+Because most organizations do not implement and maintain stringent access control policies, and most organizations employ relatively flat, non-segmented networks, think of the number of people in your organization who could potentially access such critical information.

 Fredrik Lindstrom, Manager CIO Advisory at KPMG, was quoted in a CIO magazine article saying, “Network segmentation, or splitting a network into subnetworks, is the best way to phase out outdated security approaches.
 Unfortunately, it is also one of the most neglected parts of a cybersecurity program, because most organizations believe network segmentation is too complex and cumbersome.”